 Bite The Bullet

 Today I decided enough was enough.
 Saving every five minutes was not proving practical, and reboots take time.
-A lot of time.
 I’ve been fighting this for too long.
-So I put my tech head on (I used to build and fix computers for money, ironically) and started going through error logs and troubleshooting and reboots and uninstalling drivers and… well, all the usual stuff.
+So I put my tech head on (I used to build and fix computers for money) and started going through error logs and troubleshooting software and rebooting and uninstalling drivers and… well, all the usual stuff.
 Everything an I.T. guy would normally do.
 After several head scratching hours I gave up.
 I could find no clear reason for this.
 Plan B.

 The Fix Is In